Contribute a new package

 2. 3rd party dependency

-If the package depends on a 3rd party lib that cannot install via pip install
+If the package depends on a 3rd party lib that cannot install via pip install, developer can:

 -